 A small inlet in Acadia’s rugged coastline gets regularly slammed by the ocean waves as the tides change: at lucky moments, the crash sounds just like thunder.

 Thunder Hole wasn’t performing for us when we were there–the tide has to be coming in just the right way–but definitely check for ideal times to try to hear the phenomenon and swing by during that window if you can.

 During our weekend in Acadia National Park, we managed to have blueberry pie, blueberry muffins, blueberry pancakes, blueberry tea, and blueberry habanero sauce (which was surprisingly good!).

-At the Jordan Pond House, we counted no less than seven blueberry-themed drinks on the menu: suffice it to say, Maine takes their blueberries seriously.
+At the Jordan Pond House, we counted no less than seven blueberry-themed drinks on the menu: suffice it to say, Maine (not to mention New England as a whole) takes their blueberries seriously.

 Check out Sand Beach.